PEOPLE LIKE US

-Smart dialogue intersperses a by-committee soap opera plot in a movie made much better than the sum of its vulnerable narrative by three terrific actors.
-Elizabeth Banks, Chris Pine, and young newcomer Michael Hall D’Addario exude an old-fashioned brand of movie magic that keeps you hanging on their every word.
+Smart dialogue intersperses a by-committee soap opera plot in a movie made better than the sum of its shaky narrative by three terrific actors.
+Elizabeth Banks, Chris Pine, and newcomer Michael Hall D’Addario exude old-fashioned movie magic, which keeps you hanging on their every word.
 Every time another forced plot point threatens to make you wince, the actors add in emotional beats to snap the unwieldy material into believable shape.
 Their intuitive sense of comic timing helps.

-Pine plays Sam Harper, the adult son of an L.A. record biz maverick dad whose sudden passing Sam doesn’t give two shits about.
-He’d rather stay in New York with his law-student girlfriend Hannah (Olivia Wilde) than fly to L.A. for the funeral.
+Pine plays Sam Harper, the adult son of an L.A. record biz maverick whose sudden passing Sam doesn’t give two shits about.
+He’d rather stay in New York with his law-student girlfriend Hannah (Olivia Wilde) than fly home for the funeral.
 Still, Sam’s legal troubles at work are worth escaping.
-Once in L.A. at his mother Lillian’s (Michelle Pfeiffer in a thankless supporting role) house, Sam gets a mixed-bag inheritance that keeps him confused for a good long while about how to execute his dead father’s wishes involving a sizeable chunk of secretly furnished cash.
+Once in L.A. at his mother Lillian’s (Michelle Pfeiffer in a thankless supporting role) house, Sam receives a mixed-bag inheritance that keeps him confused for a good long while about how to execute his dead father’s wishes, which include a sizable chunk of secretly furnished cash.
 Enter Frankie (Elizabeth Banks), a single mom working as a bartender.
 Frankie is an AA member who attends regular meetings to avoid the pitfalls of her occupation.
-Fankie’s 11-year-old son Josh (exquisitely played by D’Addario) has a knack for getting in major trouble at school.
+Frankie’s 11-year-old son Josh (exquisitely played by D’Addario) has a knack for getting in major trouble at school.
 Josh does a massive amount of damage to school property with a single act of vandalism that results in his possible expulsion.

 “People Like Us” is a conundrum.
 Objectively, it’s not an exceptional movie.
 Nonetheless, the story has a wealth of compelling emotional hooks, rooted in complex family issues, which more than a few audience members will relate to.
 As a tearjerker, the drama works like a charm.
-The real reason to see “People Like Us” is for the positively masterful performances that Banks, Pine, and D’Addario so generously give.
-Modern day Hollywood does indeed have some bona fide movie stars on its hands.
+The real reason to see “People Like Us” is for the positively masterful performances that Banks, Pine, and D’Addario deliver.
+Modern-day Hollywood has some bona fide movie stars on its hands.